valentint/Robustbase.jl/README.md

 estimators of multivariate data, these are in first line the multivariate location and covariance esimators.
-Apart from being useful for outlier detection through computing the Mahalanobis distances, they are cornerstones of many other multivariate mmethods like principal component analysis and discriminant analysis.
+Apart from being useful for outlier detection through computing the Mahalanobis distances, they are cornerstones of many other multivariate methods like principal component analysis and discriminant analysis.
-The most popular robust estimator of multivariate location and covariance is the Minimum Covariance Determinant (MCD) estimator of Rousseeuw (1084) which is widely used after
-the fast algorithm of Rousseeuw and van Driessen (1999) became available.
+The most popular robust estimator of multivariate location and covariance is the Minimum Covariance Determinant (MCD) estimator of Rousseeuw (1084) which is widely used after the fast algorithm of Rousseeuw and van Driessen (1999) became available.
 A faster version of the MCD is the deterministic MCD of Hubert, Rousseeuw and Verdonck (2012) which instead of doing time consuming resampling starts from six rough robust